kvncnls/kvncnls/README.md

 - 🔵 Ex-lead designer at [Cyfrin](https://www.cyfrin.io)
 - ⚪️ Ex-lead designer at [Molekule](https://molekule.com/)
 - 💻 I'm a designer and creative frontend developer.
-- 🔥 My passion is creating unique experiences with design and animations.

 ![Status](https://img.shields.io/badge/Status-unavailable-red)

-I'm currently booked for freelancing but send me a message anyway!
+I'm currently not seeking freelancing opportunities, but send me a message anyway!
 We can work together in the future, or I can point you towards my network of devs and designers.

 Shoot me a DM on Twitter!